Student Spotlight: Khushboo Shah

 “Bailey Edward gave me the opportunity to work on the project during every phase.
 The majority of my time was spent developing the project through the design development and construction documentation phase and producing the design in AutoCAD.
 I related to the project not only as an alumnus of COD, but also because the fast pace and small team – which focused on creating a beautiful and functional design – was similar to the studio culture in the Architecture program.”

 In 2016, Shah moved to BDE Architecture, a firm based in California that works on mixed-use residential projects.
-She is working in the company’s new Chicago office and has been fortunate to be part of several large projects.
+She is working in the company’s Chicago office and has been fortunate to be part of several large projects.
+Currently she is taking on Construction Administration (CA).

 Shah considers College of DuPage one of the best cost-saving schools in Illinois with educational standards that parallel any prestigious university.